Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/task-1.md

 4. Click **Send**.
 The request is sent to Forge.
 If your request authenticates successfully, you should see a response similar to the following:
 ![Successful authentication](../images/task2-authenticate_successfull.png "Successful authentication")

 Postman saves the Access Token in the Postman Environment Variable `dasApiToken`.
-Postman picks up the Access Token from this variable for all subsequent requests, eliminating the need for you to repeatedly specify the value of the token.
+Postman picks up the Access Token from this variable for all subsequent requests.
+This variable eliminates the need for you to repeatedly specify the value of the token for subsequent requests.

 [:rewind:](../readme.md "readme.md") [:arrow_backward:](before_you_begin.md "Previous task" ) [:arrow_forward:](task-2.md "Next task")